-Triage/SSI CM staff will return the original 2139A to the worker with a notation on the 2139 explaining the reason why the form is being returned, keep a copy of the 2139A in the Triage chart and send copies to the Unit Supervisor and the Manager of the appropriate section.
+Triage/SSI CM staff will return the original 2139A and the 2139 to the worker with a notation on the 2139 explaining the reason why the form is being returned, keep a copy of the 2139A in the Triage chart and send copies to the Unit Supervisor and the Manager of the appropriate section.

-Upon receipt of 2139A from Triage/CM, the CAAP worker shall discontinue the case if the 2139A is fraudulent.
+Upon receipt of the 2139 and 2139A from Triage/CM, the CAAP worker shall discontinue the case if the 2139A is fraudulent.